How to bring positive energy into your home in 2025 – 9 expert tips

 (Image credit: Future)

-Aside from feeling a sense of pride from having a beautifully clean home, upping how often you vacuum and mastering how to get rid of dust effectively can also bring positive energy into your home.
+Aside from feeling a sense of pride from having a beautifully clean home, making the most out of your best vacuum cleaner and mastering how to get rid of dust effectively can also bring positive energy into your home.

 Living room with window overlooking garden with window seat and lots of houseplants to show how to bring positive energy into your home